Family Bank and How It Transformed My Family Finances

 A family bank is a private financing system where family members make a lump sum or monthly contribution to create a capital pool controlled by the family collectively.
 Individual members of the family group can tap into this capital to finance purchases that would otherwise be funded using a credit facility.
 The terms of the loan, including repayment and interest, are decided by the family as a collective.
 Interest on family bank loans benefit the family’s capital pool rather than going to a third party.
 Therefore, the family is on the receiving rather than the paying side of the financial system.

-A family bank is a financial vehicle that allows a family to use the same methods the formal banking sector uses to create wealth through debt.
-Most importantly, the family bank provides a safe and controlled environment for all family members to learn, implement, and practice the skills needed to become financially literate and competent.
+A family bank is a financial vehicle that allows a family to use the same methods the formal banking sector uses to create wealth through borrowing.
+Most importantly, the family bank provides a safer and more controlled environment for all family members to learn, implement, and practice the skills needed to become financially literate and competent.

 Think about a time when you had a conversation about your finances, and the person listening seemed genuinely interested in the information you were sharing.
 They might have been asking specific questions or leaning in and nodding their head.
 How did that conversation make you feel?
 You felt heard and would want to talk to them again, right?